mitchellh/vagrant-aws/README.md

 And then run `vagrant up --provider=aws`.

+This will start an Ubuntu 12.04 instance in the us-east-1 region within your account.
+And assuming your SSH information was filled in properly within your Vagrantfile, SSH and provisioning will work as well.

+Note that normally a lot of this boilerplate is encoded within the box file, but the box file used for the quick start, the "dummy" box, has no preconfigured defaults.

 ## Box Format

 Every provider in Vagrant must introduce a custom box format.
 This